How to Make a Will in South Dakota

 8. Store your will safely.

-No. You can make your own will in South Dakota, using Nolo's Quicken WillMaker & Trust.
+Yes.
+You can make your own will in South Dakota, using Nolo's Quicken WillMaker & Trust.
 However, you might want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
 See Do I Need an Attorney to Make My Estate Plan?

 To make a will in South Dakota, you must be:

-• an individual 18 years of age or older, and
+• 18 years of age or older, and

 • of sound mind.

 (S.D.
-Codified Laws Ann. § 29A-2-501 (2024).)
+Codified Laws § 29A-2-501 (2025).)

-You must make your will on hard copy.
-That is, it must be on actual paper.
-It can't be on an audio, video, or any other digital file.
-(Although, see "Can I Make a Digital or Electronic Will?" below.)
-Type and print your will using a computer, or you can use a typewriter.
-South Dakota does permit handwritten wills (called "holographic wills), but they are usually not a good idea.
+You must make your will in writing on actual paper.
+It can't be on audio, video, or a digital file.
+(See "Can I Make a Digital or Electronic Will?" below.)
 (S.D.
-Codified Laws Ann. § 29A-2-502 (2024).)
+Codified Laws § 29A-2-502 (2025).)

-To finalize your will in South Dakota:
+To finalize your will in South Dakota, you must sign it, and:

-• you must sign or acknowledge your will in front of two witnesses, and
+• two people must witness you sign or acknowledge your will, and

 • your witnesses must sign your will in front of you.

 If you physically can't sign your will, another person can sign for you in your presence and at your direction.
 (S.D.
-Codified Laws Ann. § 29A-2-502 (2024).)
+Codified Laws § 29A-2-502 (2025).)

 Do I Need to Have My Will Notarized in South Dakota?

-However, South Dakota allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
+No, you don't need to notarize your will to make it legal in South Dakota.
+However, South Dakota allows you to make your will "self-proving," and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 Yes.
 In South Dakota, you can use your will to name a personal representative who will ensure that the provisions in your will are carried out after your death.
-Nolo's Quicken WillMaker produces a letter to your personal representative that generally explains what the job requires.
+Nolo's Quicken WillMaker & Trust produces a letter to your personal representative that generally explains what the job requires.
 If you don't name a personal representative, the probate court will appoint someone to take on the job of winding up your estate.

 Can I Revoke or Change My Will in South Dakota?